-For Widevine DRM protected content, the Common Encryption for ISO Base Media file format SHALL be used as defined in [100].
-The coding of the PSSH box defined in [105] SHALL be supported, in particular with reference to the algorithm, key_id, provider, content_id and protection scheme fields.
+For Widevine DRM protected content, the Common Encryption for ISO Base Media file format is used as defined in [101].
+The coding of the PSSH box defined in [102] is supported, in particular with reference to the algorithm, key\id, provider, content\id and protection\scheme fields.

-K Highlights for HbbTV receivers in Italy
+K Highlights for HbbTV receivers in Italy (Normative)